 By now my Grandfather was deep into his “conversation with the whales” and did not respond when I nervously asked him if he’d heard the horn.
 I got out of my sleeping bag and went over by his side and began tugging on his blanket begging him to please awake.

 The horn behind me suddenly became so close I felt the air being blown through it against the back of my ankle.
-Turning around, I looked down to confirm my fear….there was the same miniaturized menace from that earlier day in May, again performing incredible handsprings off and onto the random rocks around the grounds, pointing and laughing at me.
+Turning around, I looked down to confirm my fear….there was the same miniaturized menace from our first encounter, again performing incredible handsprings off and onto the random rocks around the grounds, pointing and laughing at me.
 As he flipped through the air, he proudly projected his incessant high pitched cackle, managing to intertwine it with uncanny feats of gymnastics, relentlessly including his annoying horn OVER, OVER and OVER, until it pounded into my head trapping me in his unsolicited spell.

 Unwilling to be the brunt of his antics any longer, I jetted toward him, prompting the nimble elf man/child to scamper back into the wooded canyon just off trail.
-I stood there, once again bewildered, yet temporarily relieved for his absence.
-Giving up the chase, I took comfort in the brief pause in commotion.
+I stood there, once again bewildered, but must admit being temporarily relieved for his absence and the brief pause in commotion.

 Later that night, I wouldn’t find sleep.
 The combination of my Grandfather’s snoring and the faint sound of random notes echoing through the far off trees was simply too much for me.
 I now felt reluctantly victimized and involuntarily hostage to the will of this uninvited guest 1/12th my size.

-That morning my Grandfather awoke as usual…. silently beginning his methodic pursuit of preparing morning coffee.
-We sat by the rekindled fire waiting for the water to boil until I mustered up enough courage to share the story of my first encounter with my miniaturized nemesis and the surreal details in the events of last night.
+That morning my Grandfather awoke as usual…. silently beginning his methodic pursuit of preparing coffee.
+We sat by the rekindled fire waiting for the water to boil until I mustered up enough courage to share the story of my first encounter with my miniaturized nemesis and the surreal details in the events of the prior night.

 “So”…….after a long pause, he commented…..”Sounds like you’ve finally met up with Little Steve”.